-There was no key management personnel for the year ended 31 August 2020 (2019: nil).
-Total remuneration is included in staff expenses (see note 3(a)).
+There was no key management personnel for the year ended 31 August 2022 (2021: nil).

 25 Other significant accounting policies

 (a) Statement of compliance

 The Board has prepared the financial statements in accordance with all applicable Hong Kong Financial Reporting Standards ("HKFRSs"), which collective term includes all applicable individual Hong Kong Financial Reporting Standards, Hong Kong Accounting Standards ("HKASs") and Interpretations issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA"), accounting principles generally accepted in Hong Kong, and the requirements of the Hong Kong Companies Ordinance.